mehonja/16F877MCU-KeypadMatrixInput-7SegOutput/README.md

 # 16F877MCU-KeypadMatrixInput-7SegOutput
-Reads the built in PIC C Simulator IDE keypad matrix inputs and displays output onto a 7 segmet display.<< Compiler used: CCS C v.4
+Reads the built in PIC C Simulator IDE keypad matrix inputs and displays output onto a 7 segmet display.<br />
+Compiler used: CCS C v.4<br />
-Simulator used: PIC Simulator IDE v6.40
+Simulator used: PIC Simulator IDE v6.40<br />

 They keypad is meant to be configured as following: